LOVE AT FIRST SIGHT

 Ian left his chair and climbed on top of Chris, wincing slightly as his knees bent under the pressure of his body weight.
 Even five years ago, it didn’t hurt at all.
 They were getting old, he and Chris.
 He leaned forward and pressed a kiss to Chris’s forehead.
 They were growing old together, just like he’d known they could, all those years ago.
 “I think,” he whispered, “that if the first one hadn’t recognised they could love each other, the second one would have walked away from the best thing that could ever happen to him.”

 Chris lifted his face for a proper kiss.
 The press of their lips was familiar now, comforting and soothing.
 Their kisses still held the promise of passion, but it was muted after so many years.
 They’d spent years learning each other and learning, also, that there was no need to hurry.
-They’d be together forever, so if the passion didn’t built and bear fruit, it was okay.
+They’d be together forever, so if the passion didn’t build and bear fruit, it was okay.
 They’d pick it up again tomorrow, or the next day.

 “You knew,” said Ian.
 His breath washed over Chris's tissue-wrinkled cheek.
 He inhaled as he pressed his cheek against Chris’s soft flesh.
 He still smelled the same: warm and masculine with a slight undertone of sawdust.
 These days, Chris’s work with wood consisted of whittling children’s toys, rather than building rustic furniture.
 “You knew you loved me from the moment we met.”
 He kissed Chris again.
 “I don’t think I’ve ever really thanked you for recognising what could be between us.”
 Forty years ago, it had been Chris pursuing a sceptical Ian.
 There’d been times, Ian knew, that Chris had wanted to give up.
 Fighting against Ian’s snark and negativity had been hard, but he’d stayed the course.
 It was because of his Chris, and his determination to have the love he deserved and offer Ian the same, that Ian had the wonderful life he’d had.